rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 ---

-Did you hear the news?
-[Rails is loving JavaScript](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/)!
-Love may be a strong word here, but with Rails 5.1, the option to compile JavaScript with Webpack and adoption of Yarn to manage JavaScript dependencies is welcome news for Rails developers hoping to level up their JavaScript tooling.
+In case you missed the news, [Rails is loving JavaScript](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/) and Rails 5.1 ships with the option to compile JavaScript with [Webpack](https://webpack.js.org) and adopts [Yarn](https://yarnpkg.org) as its package manager for JavaScript.
+My team at [LearnZillion](https://learnzillion.com) recently decided to switch from using the Rails asset pipeline for JavaScript compilation to Webpack on the heels of the Rails announcement.

-This post describes the challenges we encountered while switching from Sprockets to [Webpack](https://webpack.js.org) to compile JavaScript for our Rails application, how we solved those issues, and what we learned along the way.
+This post describes the challenges we encountered while switching from Sprockets to Webpack, how we solved those issues, and what we learned along the way.

-## First things first

-Before we get started:

-1. This is not an attempt to convince you to ditch Sprockets for Webpack.
-[Giles already did that last year](http://gilesbowkett.blogspot.com/2016/10/let-asset-pipeline-die.html).
-Sprockets serves the needs of many projects well.
-That said, I have been using Webpack for some time to [build this blog](https://github.com/rossta/rossta.github.com/blob/1064364d9d42867a1a02b5059ebb60eb0c912565/webpack.config.js), have [written about the subject before](https://rossta.net/blog/using-webpack-with-middleman.html), have [contributed to Webpacker](https://github.com/rails/webpacker/commits?author=rossta), and generally enjoy using it.

-1. This is not a Webpack tutorial.
-I'll do my best to explain some Webpack concepts when relevant.
-I'll only touch on Webpack features relevant to our current application which means I'll leave out a bunch of stuff that might be important to your needs.
-We don't have a single-page application, nor do we use one of the currently popular frameworks like React, Angular, Vue, Ember, etc. We don't use code splitting or asynchronous modules.
-Webpack can bundle all kinds of assets, but we chose to migrate only our JavaScript assets for now, primarily to limit scope.

-1. This is not a general guide on how to migrate from Sprockets to Webpack.
-Many decisions we made along the way resulted from team preferences and norms that might have been handled differently in another context.
-Should you find yourself saying, *why on Earth did they do that?*, you either have a valid point or, quite possibly, I've omitted some pertinent info which I'll otherwise do my best to explain.
+Though I imagine many of the issues we encountered may be relevant to other teams considering this switch, this post is not intended to be a general guide for switching to Webpack from Sprockets.
+This post also won't help you integrate with of the currently popular frameworks like React, Angular, Vue, Ember (we use Knockout.js).

-That said, if you're working in a legacy Rails application and considering switching Webpack, perhaps you can learn from our mistakes.
+That said, if you're working in a legacy Rails application and considering switching Webpack, perhaps some of what follows will be useful and you can learn from our mistakes.

 ## Why switch?

 The asset pipeline was revolutionary in the Rails community when it was first introduced in Rails 3.1.
 It has served us well.
 In the mean time, JavaScript has exploded in popularity and the collective efforts of the community has led to many improvements around tooling, including in the domain the Sprockets was originally created to solve.

-Given this context, here are a few reasons why we decided to switch, paraphrasing:
+Given this context, here are a few reasons why we decided to switch, (paraphrasing):

-* Sprockets is too slow, i.e., in development we don't want to run JavaScript compilation through our Rails process
+* Sprockets is too slow, i.e., in development, we don't want to run JavaScript compilation through our Rails process
 * We want to adopt ES6 sytax and [Sprockets support for ES6 is experimental](https://github.com/TannerRogalsky/sprockets-es6#sprockets-es6)
 * We wanted improved development and deployment features not available in Sprockets or without extra effort, i.e., modularity, tree-shaking, live-reload, configurable source-maps, etc.

 Though there are number of JavaScript tools that we could have chosen instead Webpack, our decision here was pretty simple.
 As a team policy, we aim to stick with Rails conventions where possible.
-Given the [inclusion of Webpack in Rails](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/) as a default option to compile JavaScript and the general momentum in the Webpack community, this was the appropriate choice for our team.
+Given the official support in Rails and the general momentum in the Webpack community, this was the appropriate choice for our team.

 ## Webpack, the Rails Way

-There's an official Rails gem for bundling JavaScript with Webpack and it's is called [Webpacker](https://github.com/rails/webpacker).
-Guarav Tiwari wrote a [detailed introduction to Webpacker here](https://medium.com/statuscode/introducing-webpacker-7136d66cddfb).
+There's an official Rails gem for bundling JavaScript with Webpack and it's called [Webpacker](https://github.com/rails/webpacker).
+[Guarav Tiwari](https://medium.com/@gauravtiwari) wrote a [detailed introduction to Webpacker here](https://medium.com/statuscode/introducing-webpacker-7136d66cddfb).

 Why does Webpacker exist?

-In short, Webpacker makes Rails aware of Webpack and helps make Webpack configuration a little easier.
+Webpacker makes Rails aware of Webpack and helps make Webpack configuration a little easier.

 Webpack is fairly complex to configure from scratch.
 The Webpacker gem abstracts away a default configuration and development setup with out-of-the-box ES6 support, in addition to integrations with popular frameworks like React, Angular, and Vue, so setup for a new project appears to be pretty easy.

-In addition, Rails needs to be aware of Webpack output on some level so, at minimum, you can render `<script>` tags for Webpack assets.
+Rails needs to be aware of Webpack output on some level so, at minimum, you can render `<script>` tags for Webpack assets.

 By Webpacker convention, Webpack will build JavaScript from source files located in `app/javascript` (a new addition to the traditional Rails layout) along with `node_modules` installed via `yarn`.
-To determine what dependencies to build, Webpack is configured by Webpacker to treat each file in `app/javascript/packs` as a separate ["entry"](https://webpack.js.org/concepts/#entry) point.
+To determine what dependencies to build, Webpack is configured by Webpacker to treat each file in `app/javascript/packs` as a separate [entry](https://webpack.js.org/concepts/#entry) point.
 Entries in Webpack are analagous to `app/assets/javascripts/application.js` in Sprockets, along with any JavaScript file appended to the Rails configuration for asset precompilation.

 For deployment, the precompile task, `rake assets:precompile`, runs both Sprockets and Webpack build steps.
 By default, each Webpack entry will correspond to an output file that will be compiled to the `public/packs` directory in production, analogous to the `public/assets` directory for Sprockets builds.
 Webpack generates a `manifest.json` in `public/packs` that maps asset names to their locations.
 Rails will read the manifest to determine the urls for Webpack assets.

 In development, there is the option to run the Webpack dev server alongside the Rails server.
 The benefit is the Webpack dev server will listen for JavaScript source file changes, recompile, and reload the browser automatically.
-Webpacker inserts a Rails middleware
+To help make setup easier, Webpacker inserts a Rails middleware in development to proxy Webpack asset requests to the dev server.

 ## Making a plan